Cherry Shrimp Tank

 At the same time, cherry shrimp do not tolerate high levels of nitrogen compounds.
 Ammonia and nitrites are deadly to them, even in minimal concentrations.
 The content of nitrates is allowed up to 1.3 fl oz per 0.2 gallons in the aquarium; there must be high-quality biofiltration and regular water changes.

-An important condition for a comfortable stay of cherry and any other shrimp is the presence of a large number of living plants in the aquarium.
-Especially shrimp like moss and ferns.
-It is good if there are floating plants on the surface of the water.
+An essential condition for a comfortable stay of cherry and any other shrimp is the presence of many living plants in the aquarium.
+Shrimp likes moss and ferns.
+It is okay if there are floating plants on the surface of the water.
 It would be good to have shelters in the reservoir, specifically for these invertebrates.
 Usually, this is done using small-diameter ceramic tubes.

 Compatibility of Cherry Shrimp with Fish

 You can keep cherry shrimp in the same aquarium with small fish.
 With such neighbors, shrimp feel quite comfortable, but you need to be prepared for the fact that part of the newborn shrimp will become fish food.

 In the aquarium, cherry shrimp can live together with gymnocorymbus, cardinals, and other small fish.
 It is important to remember that a particular place should be organized for crustaceans, fenced off by a snag, with small twisted shells, and abundantly planted with moss and ferns.
 Fish in such a place will almost not swim, and cherry shrimp will be able to live and reproduce in peace.

 Transportation and Adaptation of Shrimp to a New Aquarium

 Moving to a new aquarium is significant stress for cherry shrimp.
 When transporting in a bag with cherry shrimp, it is necessary to put a bunch of moss or twigs of an aquarium plant.
 The shrimp will be able to grab onto them and will not suffer from shaking during transport.